varqox/sim-project/README.md

 ```sh
 meson setup build --wipe -Dbuild=sim,sip -Dinstall=sip
 ```
-This command will build `sim` and `sip` subprojects, but will mark only `sip` to be installed.
+This command will build `sim` and `sip` subprojects, but will only mark `sip` to be installed.

-Specifying subpojects to install is also adds them to the list of subprojects to build.
+Specifying subpojects to install also adds them to the list of subprojects to build.

 For detailed option description you can inspect [meson_options.txt](meson_options.txt) file.